Anessen/PSFalcon/Basic-Scripts.md

 )
 try {
     # Get detailed information about devices
-    $Hosts = Get-FalconHost -Detailed -Limit 5000 -All
+    $Hosts = Get-FalconHost -Detailed -All

     # Use Find-FalconDuplicate to find duplicate hosts
     if ($Hosts) {